wojta/kotlin-nodejs-experiment/README.md

-# kotlin-nodejs-experiment
+# Demo of using  Kotlin with Node.js
-Demo of using  Kotlin with Node.js
+It's a little demo using Kotlin with Node.js.
+It uses Gradle as a build tool.